HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Searching/Uninformed.md

 Completeness: Yes, since solution can be found for some depth
 Time complexity: b^d
 Space complexity: b*d
-Optimal: Yes, since solution only encountered when d=solution depth
+Optimal: Yes, since solution only first encountered when d=solution depth

 ## Summary